 The numbers are there too.
-On average, there are 1.49 billion daily active users, and 2.27 billion monthly active users as of September 2018 (Stats taken from here).
-Worldwide use of Facebook is up at 22%, with the large majority coming from North America.
+On average, there are 1.93 billion daily active users, and 2.89 billion monthly active users as of February 2022.
+Roughly 36.9% of all the people on Earth use Facebook today.
 Basically, if you don’t have a Facebook account, you are missing out on the largest opportunity to get your business out in the world.

 While Facebook may be the big shot in the social world, it’s not the only one.
 It’s still important to consider opening other social accounts as the more you have, the stronger your SEO results will be – and there’s more opportunity to reach people.
 Not everyone loves Facebook, and you may find your target audience dominantly uses other platforms.

 In 2012, Facebook bought Instagram after 18 months of Instagram’s launch.
 It’s one of the top performing platforms, especially with the millennial age group.